How will the Biden administration work with, or against, China? We look at the views of his Cabinet nominees to get an idea.

 Resistance, Repression, Responsiveness: Workers and Change in China

-The USC U.S.-China Institute presents a discussion with Manfred Elstrom on the growing wave of labor unrest in China, the state's response, and the the long-term implications for both activitists and the government.
+The USC U.S.-China Institute presents a discussion with Manfred Elfstrom on the growing wave of labor unrest in China, the state's response, and the the long-term implications for both activists and the government.

 China is experiencing a growing wave of labor unrest.
 What kind of political impact—if any—is this conflict in the "workshop of the world" having?
 Drawing on a unique dataset of strikes and protests by Chinese workers, as well as regional case studies grounded in extensive interviews, Manfred Elfstrom will explain how grassroots resistance is pushing the state to paradoxically increase its capacity for both repression and responsiveness at once, with complex long-term consequences for activists and authorities alike.